awsdocs/amazon-transcribe-developer-guide/doc_source/custom-vocabulary-using.md

 1. At the bottom of the **Configure job** page, in the **Customization** panel, toggle on **Custom vocabulary**\.
 ![\[Amazon Transcribe console screenshot: the 'configure job' page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/console-batch-configure-job-vocab.png)

-1. Select your custom vocabulary from the drop\-down menu\.
+1. Select your custom vocabulary from the dropdown menu\.

    Select **Create job** to run your transcription job\.